 The economic expansion in India and China has led to the establishment of new cement factories, significantly augmenting CO2 emissions, while the enormous quantity of fly ash generated by thermal power plants is inadequately recovered (Malhotra, 2004).
 McCaffrey (2002) proposed three strategies to mitigate CO2 emissions from the cement industry: (a) reducing the quantity of calcined material in cement, (b) decreasing the cement content in concrete by employing higher strength cement and (c) minimizing the use of cement in construction projects.
-Hardjito et al. (2004) indicated that Mehta (2002) also proposed environmentally sustainable concrete, comprising two phases: industrial ecology, which aims to minimize the utilization of natural resources, decrease energy consumption, reduce CO2 emissions and lower material consumption rates to mitigate the impact of undesirable industrial by-products.
+Hardjito et al., (2004) indicated that Mehta (2002) also proposed environmentally sustainable concrete, comprising two phases: industrial ecology, which aims to minimize the utilization of natural resources, decrease energy consumption, reduce CO2 emissions and lower material consumption rates to mitigate the impact of undesirable industrial by-products.
 Moreover, the reduction of Ordinary Portland Cement (OPC), the integration of additional supplementary cementitious materials, the minimization of water through the application of super-plasticizers and water reducers, the incorporation of recycled aggregates in concrete and the utilization of lightweight concrete where feasible are several strategies by which the cement and concrete industry can mitigate CO2 emissions for sustainable construction (Malhotra, 2004).

-Geopolymer concrete (GPC) represents a groundbreaking innovation in sustainable construction materials, offering a viable alternative to traditional Portland cement concrete

-(PCC) through its significantly lower carbon footprint and superior mechanical properties.
-The growing environmental concerns surrounding CO2 emissions associated with PCC have led to increasing research and adoption of GPC, which utilizes industrial by-products such as fly ash, slag and metakaolin as primary materials, activated by alkaline solutions like sodium hydroxide and sodium silicate (Davidovits, 2015).
+Geopolymer concrete (GPC) is a paradigm shift in construction materials, providing a sustainable and high-performance alternative to Portland cement concrete (PCC) with its lower carbon emissions and exceptional strength properties.
+The growing environmental concerns surrounding CO2 emissions associated with PCC have led to increasing research and adoption of GPC, which utilizes industrial by-products such as fly ash, slag and metakaolin as primary materials, activated by alkaline solutions like sodium hydroxide and sodium silicate (Okoye, 2017).

-34 In ancient times, synthetic rocks were created by mixing dolomite, kaolinite, or limestone with potassium carbonate (K2CO3) or sodium carbonate (Na2CO3), which were obtained from plant waste or salt lakes, along with silica.
+In ancient times, synthetic rocks were created by mixing dolomite, kaolinite, or limestone with potassium carbonate (K2CO3) or sodium carbonate (Na2CO3), which were obtained from plant waste or salt lakes, along with silica.
 Adding water to potassium hydroxide (KOH) and sodium hydroxide (NaOH) produced by this mixture dissolved some of the silica, which then reacted with other components to form a geopolymeric binder.

-74 In the context of concrete and cementitious materials, the evolution of binding agents can be classified into three distinct generations: lime, considered the first-generation binder; ordinary Portland cement (OPC), regarded as the second generation; and geopolymer cement, representing the third.
-Geopolymer is an amorphous alkali alumina-silicate that has various names, including 'geocements', 'alkali-activated cements', 'hydroceramics', 'alkali-bonded ceramics' and 'inorganic polymers'.
+In the context of concrete and cementitious materials, the evolution of binding agents can be classified into three distinct generations: lime, considered the first-generation binder; ordinary Portland cement (OPC), regarded as the second generation; and geopolymer cement, representing the third.
+Geopolymer is an amorphous alkali alumina-silicate that has various names, including 'geocements', 'alkali-activated cements', 'hydroceramics', 'alkali-bonded ceramics' and 'inorganic polymers.
 All these terms refer to materials synthesized through similar chemical processes.
-These materials undergo a process called geopolymerization, resulting in a hardened binder with enhanced durability, chemical resistance and thermal stability compared to traditional concrete (Van Deventer et al., 2018).
+These materials undergo a process called geopolymmerization, resulting in a hardened binder with enhanced durability, chemical resistance and thermal stability compared to traditional concrete (Van et al., 2012).

-75 The geopolymerization process is a rapid chemical reaction that occurs under highly alkaline conditions.
-It involves aluminosilicate oxides and silicates reacting to form polymeric Si-O-Al-O bonds, resulting in a three-dimensional network (Davidovits, 1994; Van et al., 1997; Xu and Deventer, 2000).
+The geopolymmerization process is a rapid chemical reaction that occurs under highly alkaline conditions.
+It involves aluminosilicate oxides and silicates reacting to form polymeric Si-O-Al-O bonds, resulting in a three-dimensional network (Davidovits, 1994; Van et al., 1997; Xu and Van, 2000).
 This network structure provides strength and durability, making geopolymers highly suitable for construction.

-With growing concerns over greenhouse gas emissions, research on geopolymer concrete (GPC) has intensified in the last decade, focusing on optimizing mix design, improving durability and understanding its performance in various environmental conditions (Zhang et al., 2019).
-Recent advancements have explored the addition of nano-materials and fiber reinforcements, which further enhance the mechanical properties of GPC, expanding its applications from residential buildings to large infrastructure projects (Nath & Sarker, 2020).
+With growing concerns over greenhouse gas emissions, research on geopolymer concrete (GPC) has intensified in the last decade, focusing on optimizing mix design, improving durability and understanding its performance in various environmental conditions (Zhang et al., 2014).
+Recent advancements have explored the addition of nano-materials and fiber reinforcements, which further enhance the mechanical properties of GPC, expanding its applications from residential buildings to large infrastructure projects (Paruthi et al., 2023).